GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 The two big complicating factors are:

-* Filters can – and usually do – have their own configuration, which is often more complex than the listener’s configuration!
+* Filters can (and usually do) have their own configuration, which is often more complex than the listener’s configuration!
 * Clusters get tangled up with load balancing and external things like DNS.

 Since we're working with HTTP proxying here, we'll be using the `http_connection_manager` filter.
 It knows how to parse HTTP headers and figure out which Envoy cluster should handle a given connection, for both HTTP/1.1 and HTTP/2.
 The filter configuration for `http_connection_manager` is a dictionary with quite a few options, but at the moment, the most critical one for our purposes is the `virtual_hosts` array, which defines how exactly the filter will make routing decisions.
 Each element in the array is another dictionary containing the following attributes:

-* `name`: a human-readable name for this service
+* `name`: a human-readable name for this service.
-* `domains`: an array of DNS-style domain names, one of which must match the domain name in the URL for this `virtual_host` to match (or '*' to match any domain)
+* `domains`: an array of DNS-style domain names, one of which must match the domain name in the URL for this `virtual_host` to match (or '*' to match any domain).
-* `routes`: an array of route dictionaries (see below)
+* `routes`: an array of route dictionaries (see below).

 Each route dictionary needs to include at minimum:

-* `prefix`: the URL path prefix for this route
+* `prefix`: the URL path prefix for this route.
-* `cluster`: the Envoy cluster to handle this request
+* `cluster`: the Envoy cluster to handle this request.
-* `timeout_ms`: the timeout for giving up if something goes wrong
+* `timeout_ms`: the timeout for giving up if something goes wrong.

 We'll set up a single `listener` for our edge Envoy: